yaruluo/mustPortendGreatness/18_d3/README.md

 # K18: Come Up For Air

-Due **T 2020-04-21 08:00** EST
+Due **W 2020-04-22 08:00** EST

-Estimated time required: <=60min
+Estimated time required: <=90min

 Step 0.
-Process collective learnination from last work.
+With your new buddy, process collective learnination from last work.
+(Visit *Hauptmann Gorbachev’s World Class First Rate Guaranteed-to-Find-yer-Mate Buddy Bazaar* to see who was already paired off during class, if you missed it, and solicit the remaining free agents.)

 1. Find a dataset in CSV or JSON format that is
    - manageable,